 EventSentry has a number of pricing options in place, from full licenses to Network Device Licenses and NetFlow Licenses.
 However, the full license version can be purchased from $85 per year (£63), per Windows device to $4698 (£3,525) for 100 licenses and $28998 (£21,763) for 1000 devices.
 There is also a 30-day free trial.

 Observium is a network monitoring solution that is aimed at organizations of all size to monitor network performance.
 The Observium site boasts an impressive range of companies who have embraced this project, with names such as Yahoo, Twitch, and Spotify just some of those using the product.
-As a network monitoring software provider, Observium have opted to use SNMP as the main protocol to gather information although it also uses LLDP, CDP, FDP, and EDP as well.
+As a network monitoring software provider, Observium have opted to use SNMP as the main protocol to gather network connection information although it also uses LLDP, CDP, FDP, and EDP as well.

 Any platform using the SNMP protocol can be identified via the auto-discovery feature.
 This automatically locates devices throughout your network and pulls information from them straight to your console.
 This information can then be rendered into a graph for closer inspection.
 The majority of your monitoring is done from the overview page.
 Here you can view all devices on your network alongside their status.